TheOdinProject/curriculum/becoming_a_web_developer/becoming_a_web_developer.md

 * **[Google](http://www.google.com/)** -- Really?
 YES!
 This should probably be number one on the list... you will get stuck.
 Repeatedly.
 You'll get incredibly good at identifying the error message and googling the heck out of it.
 Don't underestimate how often professional devs use Google... we're in an industry where you never know everything and it's constantly changing so seeking help online is an art and a science all in one.
 * **[Stack Overflow](http://stackoverflow.com/)** -- By extension, most Google queries lead to Stack Overflow, an online question-and-answer community that has high quality responses to thousands of the questions you'll search for.
 * **[Git](http://skillcrush.com/2013/02/18/git/)** -- Git is a version-control system.
 [Read more about git here](http://skillcrush.com/2013/02/18/git/).
 You will love it, then hate it, then praise it.
 But you must know it.
 Git is one of those things that non-developers either haven't heard of or don't understand and it's a dividing line between hobby hacking and using industry best-practices to keep your code base safely version-controlled and stored in the cloud.
-* **[github](http://github.com/)** is the place where your code files will actually be stored.  **Your github account is more important than your resume.**  It holds the record of all the code you've written, which open-source projects you've contributed to and how.
+* **[Github](http://github.com/)** is the place where your code files will actually be stored.  **Your github account is more important than your resume.**  It holds the record of all the code you've written, which open-source projects you've contributed to and how.
 Your github account is your developer's portfolio.

 ## Where are the Web Development Communities?

 Developers are passionate builders and they often enjoy taking part in various communities and events, both online and off.
 As an aspiring developer, it's good for you to begin familiarizing yourself with these communities and how you can participate.
 All of these places have a space for beginning developers to at least observe and ask questions.
-Experienced devs often enjoy helping out eager learners as long as you keep your tone respectful and open-minded.
+Experienced devs often enjoy helping out eager learners as long as you keep you are respectful and open-minded.

 **In-Person**
 * [Meetups](http://www.meetup.com) -- Check out your local Ruby, Rails, and Developer communities on Meetup.
 Odds are that you've got interesting meetups happening at least every several weeks if you're located near a city.